Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Additional Dataset Details

 \subsection{Dataset Construction}

-\textbf{Preprocess.} To address the misalignment issue between the ground truth bounding boxes and the predicted ones in the 3RScan dataset, we implemented an automatic axis-alignment process.
+\textbf{Preprocess.} We used an automatic axis alignment process to address the misalignment issue between the ground truth bounding boxes and the predicted ones in the 3RScan dataset.
 This process helps to ensure consistency and accuracy in the alignment of the 3D data.
-The axis-alignment procedure is as follows:
+The axis-alignment procedure is the following:

 \begin{enumerate} \item We first identify the longest `wall' in the scene.
-If there are no clear walls, it looks for long objects that are typically parallel to the room, such as "curtains," "windows," or "doorframes."
+If there are no walls, it looks for long objects that are typically parallel to the room such as "curtains," "windows," and "doorframes."

-\item Once the longest wall or suitable long objects are identified, the 3D data is rotated along the wall's axis.
+\item Once the longest wall or a suitable long object is identified, the 3D data are rotated along the wall's axis.
 This alignment step helps to align the data with the main structure of the scene.

-\item Then, we adjusts the height of the 3D data so that the horizontal and depth axes are grounded to the floor.
-This step ensures that the scene's horizontal and depth information is properly aligned with the ground plane.
+\item Then, we adjust the 3D data height so that the horizontal and depth axes are grounded to the floor.
+This step ensures the scene's horizontal and depth information is aligned correctly with the ground plane.

-\item Final step rotates the 3D data so that the vertical axis faces upward.
-This rotation ensures that the orientation of the objects is consistent and facilitates easier interpretation and analysis of the scene. \end{enumerate} By applying this automatic axis-alignment process, we mitigate the misalignment issues in the 3RScan dataset, improving the alignment between the ground truth bounding boxes and the predicted ones.
-This alignment enhancement is crucial for accurate evaluation and reliable performance measurement in the context of 3D visual grounding.
+\item The final step rotates the 3D data so that the vertical axis faces upward.
+This rotation ensures that the orientation of the objects is consistent and facilitates easier interpretation and analysis of the scene. \end{enumerate} By applying this automatic axis-alignment process, we mitigate misalignment issues in the 3RScan dataset, thereby improving the alignment between the ground truth bounding boxes and the predicted ones.
+This alignment enhancement is crucially important for accurate evaluation and reliable performance measurement in 3D visual grounding.

-\textbf{Annotation Website.} We developed an annotation website on the Amazon Mechanical Turk platform.
-This website was designed based on the approach described in the supplemental materials of the ScanRefer paper~\cite{chen2020scanrefer}.
-Figure~\ref{fig:annotation_website} provides a screenshot of the annotation website, which demonstrates the user interface used by the workers The workers are presented with an object ID and object name and are required to provide corresponding descriptions by observing a 3D model and object-related camera images displayed in the browser.
-This interactive visualization helps the workers accurately describe the objects in the 3D scenes.
+\textbf{Annotation Website.} We developed an annotation website using the Amazon Mechanical Turk platform.
+This website was designed based on the approach described in the Supplemental Materials of the ScanRefer paper~\cite{chen2020scanrefer}.
+Figure~\ref{fig:annotation_website} provides a screenshot of the annotation website, which portrays the user interface used by the workers.
+After workers are presented with an object ID and object name, they must provide corresponding descriptions by observing a 3D model and object-related camera images displayed in the browser.
+This interactive visualization helps the workers describe the objects in the 3D scenes accurately.